 - Unlikely to provide further major savings without significantly affecting the level of service delivery. - Lack of commercial knowledge, acumen and resources within the service to develop into new business areas that would complement the core services. - Local Authorities are restricted in their ability to trade commercially.
 If public body wishes to trade with private sector must do so via a company.

-Option 2- (Outsource to a Private Contractor) This option is discounted due to the fact that:
+Option 2- (Outsource to a Private Contractor)

 - Prolonged timescales not compatible with corporate objectives

 - No profit share income

 - Significant set up cost (One off)

 - Higher Client Cost (On-going)

 - Reduced flexibility and influence (Council and Members)